bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/booklet.md

 >
 >**HOW** [to] **PLAY**+OST
 >
+> [Gameplay screenshot of a city in ruin with a Genxsis torn flag on a pole]
+>
 >**USING YOUR M8 SYSTEM**
 >
->By using a M8 system you can save your game along the way.
+>☐By using a M8 system you can save your game along the way.
 To use a M8 system (sold separately), insert into either slot 1 or 2 on your [Dreamseeker©].
-This game requires one free block of memory for each saved game.
+This game requires one free block of memory for each saved game.☐
 >
 >**SAVING YOUR GAME**
 >
->When you investigate a **YOUtopia Journal** in a biome you will be able to save your game onto your M8 system.
+>☐When you investigate a **YOUtopia Journal** in a biome you will be able to save your game onto your M8 system.
 Stand next to & face the **YOUtopia Journal** & press the **UP** button.
-After the save screen appears, select the M8 system slot & press the **DOWN** button.
+After the save screen appears, select the M8 system slot & press the **DOWN** button.☐
 >
 >04:00 +[the fights inside]
 >